What is Aikido?

 Do I have to have any prior experience in martial arts or otherwise

 Not at all.
 All you need is enthusiasm and interest.
 As you practice, you will become more flexible, strong, coordinated, balanced, and comfortable with the way the human body moves.

 What should I wear?

 You may want to invest in a Gi (uniform) if you intend to continue.
 These cost about $50-$60 and last for years.
 They can be found on Amazon and in Chinatown, and once in a while we put in a group order.

 How much does it cost?

 Club dues are $40 per year.
 That makes us one of the least expensive martial-arts clubs on campus.
-There are also fees to test for belt levels, which start at $40.
-There is a fee of $20 for lifetime membership in the organization, usually collected along with the first belt-test fee.
+There are also fees to test for belt levels, which start at $60.
+There is a fee of $50 a year for membership in the national organization.
+The first one is covered by the fee for the first belt test.

 How often are belt tests done?